alidcastano/alidcastano-jekyll/_personal-philosophy/writing.md

 **Be entertaining** Give the reader an enjoyable surprise.
 Any number of devices will do the job: humor, anecdote, paradox, an unexpected quotation, a powerful fact, an outlandish detail, an elegant arrangement of words.
 This is your “style," your personality as you express your ideas on paper.
 <small> - excerpt from *On Writing Well* </small>

+Anecdotes are persuasive.
+Data dominates.

 **Don't go peeing down both legs.** Express your opinion firmly.
 And don't ask for permission to do it.
 We know it's your opinion.

 **Use a lot of periods.** Your sentences should be strong enough that you want people to pause and think about it. <small> *- James Altucher* </small>

 **Stop caring about what people think.** For each single person you worry about, deduct 1% in quality from your writing. <small> *- James Altucher* </small>

 The best kind of writing understands you somehow without even knowing you.

+Most important thing is saying something that no one else is saying, or even better, can say.

 ---